-Prerequisite: The name of your macOS user account and the name of your home folder must both be the same.
+The name of your macOS user account and the name of your home folder must both be the same.
 Changing these names does not change or reset the password of your user account.
-Because doing this incorrectly could damage your account and prevent you from logging in, you should back up your important data before proceeding.
+However, doing this incorrectly could damage your account and prevent you from logging in.
+So, it is important that you should back up your data before proceeding.

 – You can’t change the name of an account while logged into the account you’re changing, so you have to have least two accounts on the Mac.